frx0rgr/TFShopBypass/README.md

 # TFShopBypass

-This Applications hide your switch identity on some switch shops.
+This Application hide your switch identity on some switch shops.

 1. go to discord and get a password
 2. set the password into the appsettings.json -> Password: